FadTheChad/FadBot/README.md

 # License
 Distributed under the `GNU GPLv3` License.
 See [`LICENSE.txt`](https://github.com/FadTheChad/FadBot/blob/main/LICENSE.txt) for more information.

+## Disclaimer
+You are very free to implement some of FadBot features for your code.
+But it would really be nice if you give credit.
+Would mean a lot to me

 # Contact
 Our Support Discord Server: https://discord.gg/3tEGymY5pE